Database trigger: SQLite

-SQLite only supports row-level triggers, not statement-level triggers.
+SQLite supports only row-level triggers and does not provide native support for statement-level triggers.

-Updateable views, which are not supported in SQLite, can be emulated with INSTEAD OF triggers.
+Updatable views, which are also unsupported by default within the engine, can be emulated by implementing INSTEAD OF triggers over target view structures.

 XML databases

-An example of implementation of triggers in non-relational database can be Sedna, that provides support for triggers based on XQuery.
-Triggers in Sedna were designed to be analogous to SQL:2003 triggers, but natively base on XML query and update languages (XPath, XQuery and XML update language).
+Triggers are implemented within non-relational database management systems.
+For example, the XML database Sedna supports triggers utilizing XQuery.
+Triggers in Sedna are designed to mirror the structural behavior of standard SQL:2003 triggers, but they are natively optimized around XML query and update paradigms, including XPath, XQuery, and XML update extensions.

-A trigger in Sedna is set on any nodes of an XML document stored in database.
-When these nodes are updated, the trigger automatically executes XQuery queries and updates specified in its body.
-For example, the following trigger cancels person node deletion if there are any open auctions referenced by this person:
+A trigger in Sedna can be assigned to arbitrary nodes within an XML document stored in the database.
+When these targeted nodes undergo modification, the trigger automatically executes the corresponding XQuery queries or update scripts defined within its action body.
+For example, the following trigger blocks the deletion of a person node if any open auctions continue to reference that specific profile: